Okoboji Summer Theatre Company

 Box Office Overview - Mainstage Shows

-- All active and reserve military may purchase two-for-one tickets for any 8 p.m. performance
+- Active and reserve military, any 8 p.m. performance

 For our students